qsnake/gpaw/doc/install/Linux/Niflheim/new/newNiflheim.rst

 In all of the folowing, let :envvar:`GPAW` denote your gpaw base directory.

-You need to have the newest gpaw-qsub_ script in your :envvar:`PATH`.
+You need to have the newest :svn:`~doc/documentation/parallel_runs/gpaw-qsub` script in your :envvar:`PATH`.

-You should put the following 4 :file:`customize.py` files in your :envvar:`GPAW` directory:
+You should put the following four :file:`customize.py` files in your :envvar:`GPAW` directory:

-* customize-slid-ethernet.py_
+* :svn:`~doc/install/Linux/Niflheim/new/customize-slid-ethernet.py`
-* customize-slid-infiniband.py_
+* :svn:`~doc/install/Linux/Niflheim/new/customize-slid-infiniband.py`
-* customize-fjorm.py_
+* :svn:`~doc/install/Linux/Niflheim/new/customize-fjorm.py`
-* customize-thul.py_
+* :svn:`~doc/install/Linux/Niflheim/new/customize-thul.py`

-To compile the code, you should run the shell script compile.sh_:
+To compile the code, you should run the shell script :svn:`~doc/install/Linux/Niflheim/new/compile.sh`:

 .. literalinclude:: compile.sh